What is Forensic Analysis?

 If you saw an episode of “CSI” and are looking for the latest information on crime scene forensics try this article “How Crime Scene Investigation Works.”

 If you suspect that you’re the victim of a data breach, call

 us now for guidance, or if you just want to learn more about forensic analysis

 Forensic Analysis is the use of controlled and documented analytical and investigative techniques to identify, collect, examine and preserve digital information.
 Recognizing the fragile nature of digital data, and the legal and regulatory requirements to properly preserve electronically stored information (ESI) during forensic investigations, SecureState maintains standards relating to protecting ESI against manipulation or destruction.

 The 'Why & How' of a Forensic Investigation

-When an incident occurs, the Incident Response Team may deem it necessary to perform a forensic investigation based upon legal, financial or regulatory requirements.
-The purpose of forensics is to determine actions, motives, vectors, effects, and evidence for incidents, misuse, theft, or fraudulent activities.
+When an incident occurs, a forensic investigation may be needed based upon legal, financial or regulatory requirements.
+The purpose of forensics is to determine actions, motives, vectors, effects and evidence for incidents misuse, theft, or fraudulent activities.

 During the course of an investigation, forensic analysis focuses on three primary areas: Evidence Acquisition, Evidence Analysis, and Evidence Reporting.
 For details about this process view our Approach and Methodology.